Skip to main content

 Follow this guide to set up Tag Manager to capture Element451 custom events and variables.
 This will enable you to use them in other parts of Tag Manager.

-Be advised that if you are not the Google Tag Manager administrator at your institution, you may need their permission to make some of these changes.
-Be sure to notify them and pass this article along for reference.
+If you are not the Google Tag Manager administrator at your institution, you may need their permission to make these changes.
+Be sure to notify them and share this article for reference.

 Step 1: Turn on "Event" Built-In Variable